lAnubisl/HugoBlog/content/article/azure-function-serverless-deployment-python.md

 cd ..
 ```
 Double check that you generate the zip file correctly.
 If you don't then you can face an issue when Azure says 'Deployment successful' but the function app is not working.
-The archive should not contain the folder with the function app it shoukd contain the files from the folder.
+The archive should not contain the folder with the function app it should contain the files from the folder.

 Here is the example of the incorrect archive structure.
 ``` bash